javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 Of course, for custom events, with names unknown for the browser, there are no "default browser actions".
 But our code may plan its own actions after `dispatchEvent`.

-The call of `event.preventDefault()` is a way for the handler to send a signal that those actions should be canceled  .
+The call of `event.preventDefault()` is a way for the handler to send a signal that those actions should be canceled.

 In that case the call to `elem.dispatchEvent(event)` returns `false`.
 And the event-generating code knows that the processing shouldn't continue.